 What’s most exciting is the diversity of utility EV programs in the market.
 As the transportation sector continues to be the largest contributor to greenhouse gas emissions, we can make the largest impact by pursuing widespread transportation electrification.
 During our recent web conference Designing Incentives and Technology Roadmaps for Beneficial Electrification (available to E Source utility members), my colleague Bryan Jungers offered some advice:

 - Don’t be afraid to go big: electric buses offer tremendous load growth and emission reductions.

 - Don’t be afraid to go off-road: electric ground support at airports and electric cranes can electrify ports anywhere.

 - Don’t forget about the little guys: electric forklifts and electric carts represent a significant number of vehicles.

 So as I check in every few years and continue to see EV progress, I want to give a shout out to all the EVangelists that have been working hard to launch or expand their utilities’ EV programs and services.
 Although there is still much work to be done, it is always nice to take a moment and applaud the work you are doing.

 Don’t just take our word for it.
 Hear from utility EVangelists

-At the 2019 E Source Forum, we invited some utility EV experts to make the case for expanding the scope of transportation-electrification initiatives in the session Transportation Electrification: Are You Missing the Boat?
-Afterwards, we conducted video interviews with the presenters that cover topics like bus electrification, the electric scooter phenomenon, and the future of EV programs.
+At the 2019 E Source Forum, we invited some utility EV experts to make the case for expanding the scope of transportation-electrification initiatives in the session Transportation electrification: Are you missing the boat?
+Afterwards, we conducted E Source Forum 2019 speaker interviews that cover topics like bus electrification, the electric scooter phenomenon, and the future of EV programs.